 Well my plans are scuppered – Rain, rain go away!!
-I suspect you have found my article because it’s a rainy day and you are looking for the best rainy day activities in Sydney to help you pass the time.
+I suspect you have found my article because it’s a rainy day and you are looking for the best rainy day activities in Sydney, NSW, to help you pass the time.
 Well, here at Get Out with Kids, we love… well… getting out with kids….
-So, we won’t let the rain stop us, with some awesome rainy day activities for you to get stuck into!
+So, we won’t let the rain stop us, with some awesome rainy day activities for you to get stuck into regardless of the weather!

 No matter if it’s school holidays, weekends or public holidays, there’s a rainy day activity for everyone here.

-While I absolutely LOVE the sunny lazy days on the beach and the clear nights watching the sunset while watching the kids busy themselves on the sand or strawberry picking out in the sun, there are times when equally the odd rainy day forces me to think outside the box and enjoy some rainy day activities.
+While I absolutely LOVE the sunny lazy days on the beach, trips to water parks and the clear nights watching the sunset while watching the kids busy themselves on the sand or strawberry picking out in the sun, there are times when equally the odd rainy day forces me to think outside the box and enjoy some rainy day activities.
 Sydney on a rainy day may not be your idea of fun, BUT…..

 Having the knowledge and ideas up my sleeve at a moment’s notice, no matter where I am, makes the job of transitioning to a rainy day so much easier to contend with and while other members of my family may not be so enthusiastic to start with, I can assure you that being prepared and having a few alternative plans and experiences to draw from, can actually make the day more enjoyable and memorable than you would first believe.